Cost of LivingUpdated March 2026

 12 items listed · All prices in USDData verified March 2026

-Rent Prices costs in Coeur d'Alene are shaped by several local factors: a balanced labor pool where you'll find competitive quotes if you shop around, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills..
+Rent Prices costs in Coeur d'Alene are shaped by several local factors: a balanced labor pool where you'll find competitive pricing if you compare options, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills..
 The net effect puts pricing near the national midpoint.

 Practical Advice for Coeur d'Alene